jrnold/r4ds-exercise-solutions/docs/functions.md

 #> Important output -+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
 It does not work because it duplicates pad by the width minus the length of the string.
-This is implictly assuming that pad is only one character.
+This is implicitly assuming that pad is only one character.
 I could adjust the code to calculate the length of pad.
 The trickiest part is handling what to do if width is not a multiple of the number of characters of `pad`.